juji-io/datalevin/doc/query.md

 `EnCla` also enables us to use pivot scan [1] that returns multiple attribute values in a single index scan for star-like attributes.

+### Predicates push-down

+As mentioned, we take advantage of the opportunities to push predicates on values down to index scan in order to minimize unnecessary intermediate results.

+### Merge join while index scan

+Further more, we push joins down to index scan as well, by treating index scan as the outer side of the join.
+This affords us to always use the more efficient merge join method, as the index is always sorted and we only need to sort the inner side (often the smaller side) of the join.

 ### Query graph simplification

 Since star-like attributes are already handled by entity filtering and pivot